 - 10.40 Academic appeals are formal requests from students to review the decisions of examination boards.
-All taught students may submit academic appeals, but this shall only be done in accordance with the Appeal Regulations.
-The Appeal Regulations may be found in the Academic Regulations (2.148 onwards), and online: www.arcs.gmul.ac.uk/students/student-appeals/appeals - 10.41 The Assistant Registrar (Student Casework) is the officer responsible for academic appeals.
-This does not prevent chairs of examination boards from taking action where they discover factual errors in the processing of students' results, but the Academic Secretariat must be informed as soon as possible. - 10.42 Students may request the review of examination board decisions on one or both of the following grounds: - i. procedural error, where the process leading to the decision being appealed against was not conducted in accordance with QMUL's procedure such that there is reasonable doubt as to whether the outcome might have been different had the error not occurred.
+All taught students may submit academic appeals, but this shall only be done in accordance with the Appeal Regulations.: - 10.41 The Assistant Registrar (Assessment Governance) is the officer responsible for academic appeals.
+This does not prevent chairs of examination boards from taking action where they discover factual errors in the processing of students' results, but the Academic Secretariat must be informed as soon as possible. - 10.42 Students may request the review of examination board decisions on one or both of the following grounds: - i. procedural error, where the process leading to the decision being appealed against was not conducted in accordance with Queen Mary's procedure such that there is reasonable doubt as to whether the outcome might have been different had the error not occurred.
 Procedural error includes alleged administrative or clerical error, and bias in the operation of the procedure. - ii. that exceptional circumstances, illness, or other relevant factors were not made known at the time for good reason, were not properly taken into account. - 10.43 Students shall submit academic appeals so that they are received within 14 days of the publication of results.
 Late submissions shall be accepted, at the Academic Secretariat's discretion, where there is good reason for the delay.
 'Good reason' requires students to demonstrate circumstances beyond their control that prevented the relevant factors being disclosed at the appropriate time.
-Personal embarrassment and unwillingness to disclose personal circumstances do not constitute 'good reasons' (Academic Regulations, 2.156). - 10.44 Students cannot appeal against academic judgement, and it is important that students are made aware of this.
+Personal embarrassment and unwillingness to disclose personal circumstances do not constitute 'good reasons'. - 10.44 Students cannot appeal against academic judgement, and it is important that students are made aware of this.
 In particular, it should be noted that assessments shall not be remarked.
-The following also constitute invalid grounds for appeal, and appeals founded exclusively on one or more of these bases shall be rejected automatically: - i. appeals against the academic judgment of internal or external examiners; - ii. appeals based on the informal assessment of students' work by members of academic staff; - iii. retrospective reporting of extenuating circumstances that might reasonably have been made known at the time; - iv. marginal failure to attain a higher class of degree; - v. lack of awareness by the student of the relevant procedure or regulations; - vi. vexatious appeals.
+The following also constitute invalid grounds for appeal, and appeals founded exclusively on one or more of these bases shall be rejected automatically:

-- 10.45 All schools/institutes are required to offer 'results surgeries' or similar to enable students to discuss concerns about assessment outcomes with members of academic staff.
+- i. appeals against the academic judgment of internal or external examiners; - ii. appeals based on the informal assessment of students' work by members of academic staff; - iii. retrospective reporting of extenuating circumstances that might reasonably have been made known at the time; - iv. marginal failure to attain a higher class of degree; - v. lack of awareness by the student of the relevant procedure or regulations; - vi. vexatious appeals. - 10.45 All schools/institutes are required to offer 'results surgeries' or similar to enable students to discuss concerns about assessment outcomes with members of academic staff.
 Schools and institutes may vary their mechanisms for providing this opportunity for students, but the process should be publicised at key points in the assessment process.
 Results surgeries (or equivalent) should be made available to students as soon as results are released and students should be able to obtain feedback within 14 days of receiving their results in order to comply with the deadline for the submission of an academic appeal.
 The provision of some detailed feedback to students who are unhappy with their results, both in these surgeries and elsewhere, is often sufficient to prevent further actions such as academic appeals.
 This should include information on assessment performances, and where students went wrong. - 10.46 Where students submit academic appeals, there is no automatic change to the agreed decisions of examination boards; there is no such status as 'pending appeal outcome'.
 The status, marks, and classifications of students remain unchanged until and unless appeals are found to have prima facie grounds and are referred to the examination board for reconsideration.